GornHawken/GornHawken/README.md

 YES!
 Judging by my skins u could already tell I like rainbows and silly stuffs!
 Please talk to me or sit next to me!
 Especially if I have C-H on my name!
 I really like having company (I constantly check my friends list to see if anyone is online to sit or talk with, I only have 9 friends *cries* AND MOST OF THEM ARE ALWAYS OFFLINE!
 PLEASE I DONT LIKE BEING ALONE!)
 I dont bite or judge so please dont be scared ^^ Though please do not make any sexualized jokes with me, even if close friends, unless I inititiated first (which barely happens most times) since it makes me very uncomfortable, please respect this!

+PLEASE APPROACH ME IM VERY APPROACHABLE (gasps, unless my skins looks too intimidating...
+PLS TELL ME IF MY SKINS LOOK APPROACHABLE AND FRIEND MATERIAL ENOUGH I DONT WANNA MAKE OTHERS THINK IM SCARY AND SERIOUS, JUST A SILLY GUY!)

 **BYI**

 I am deeply religious but please dont mistake me as one of those deeply judgemental and hateful Christians!
-I am not and I am willing to accept others for who they are, but know I may say religious stuffs.
+I am not and I am willing to accept others for who they are, even LGBTQ and furries etc, but know I may say religious stuffs!

-Know I may be awkward if its our first interaction but I do tend to yap and get excited if we have some common interests or if u mention one of my hyperfixations (Haha TF2 hyperfixation go brr) but ill always try my best to keep the conversation going for u if u wanana!
+Know I may be awkward and very shy if its our first interaction but I do tend to yap and get excited if we have some common interests or if u mention one of my hyperfixations (Haha TF2 hyperfixation go brr) but ill always try my best to keep the conversation going for u if u wanana!
 Though if u want quietness I can gladly just sit besides u in silence for hours!
 Thats fine by me.

-Please remember that I have many coping links and kins!
-Most of the skins I wear are simply c'links of mine (you'll know if it isnt one of my c'links or kins if they have a red ribbon on their tail!, orange is for c'link/kin and yellow is comfort character) and that I may be in the mindset of the character/skin I am currentlz using at all times.
+Please remember that I have many coping links/fictives and kins!
+Most of the skins I wear are simply c'links of mine (you'll know if it isnt one of my c'links/fictives or kins if they have a red ribbon on their tail!, orange is for c'link/kin and yellow is comfort character) and that I may be in the mindset of the character/skin I am currentlz using at all times.

 Tell me about ur prefrences or boundries please if we ever interact with eachother, especiallz if u dont have a README or strawpage since I dont wanna accidentally cross any of ur boundries and such and please W2I with me!!!!
 I tend to get uncomfortable talking in public chat because I feel like someone is secretely watching our convo (due to past stalking issues)